Table of Contents Show

 If you need a free architecture app for iPad that lets you sketch plans, view 3D models, or draft anywhere, strong options exist, yet many free tools still disappoint.
 Numerous apps limit exports, lock layers, or demand upgrades before basic use.

 We ran hands-on tests to find the apps that truly perform.
 Whether you study architecture, oversee projects, or refine design ideas, the picks below handle key tasks without upfront payment.
+For a wider look at paid and free tools together, see our guide on the best architecture apps for iPad.

 How We Chose the Best Free Architecture Apps for iPad